schillerk/d3/README.md

+## Scatterplot Matrix and Parallel Coordinates Visualizations

-We used the standard Challenger dataset.
+We used the standard Challenger dataset to make these visualizations.

-To see our final result, run python3 -m http.server and navigate to http://localhost:8000/viz.html.
+To see our final result, ssh into project folder from command line, and run "python3 -m http.server"
+Then navigate to http://localhost:8000/viz.html in a browser.

 To see the visualizations individually, goto to http://localhost:8000/SPLOM.html for part 1 and http://localhost:8000/parallelCoordinates.html for part 2.